SashaBabiuk/SashaBabiuk/README.md

 - 🏛️At the moment, I am a computer science student in https://lpnu.ua/

-- 🌱 Except java, I am interested in machine learning and data science.
+- 🌱 Except java, I am interested in networks and Linux.

 - 🎵In my free time I listen to music and play the guitar(you can ask me a lot about the history of music)👾